 There is no cure for

-Alzheimer's disease, but there are medicines that may slow symptoms down for a while
+Alzheimer's disease.
+But there are medicines that may slow symptoms down for a while

 effect.
 But most experts think they are worth a try.

-disease gets worse, the person may get
+disease gets worse, you may get

 depressed or angry and upset.
 The doctor may also

 If you are or will be taking care of a loved one with